ThunderFly-aerospace/docs/avionics/TFPITOT01/index.md

 Yes, a pitot probe can measure airspeed on a quadcopter as long as it is facing the relative airflow.
 In the case where the UAV always flies forward in a specific direction, the pitot tube will register dynamic pressure corresponding to the component of airspeed aligned with its axis.

 #### How does the quadcopter’s pitch angle affect pitot tube measurements?
-A pitot probe only measures the airspeed component along its own axis.
-If the quadcopter changes its pitch angle during flight, the probe may not capture the full airspeed but rather its **projection** onto the probe’s axis.
-This can lead to underestimation of actual airspeed unless compensated.
+A pitot probe only measures the airspeed component along its axis.
+If the quadcopter changes its pitch angle during flight, the probe may not capture the full airspeed but rather its projection onto the probe’s axis.
+This can lead to an underestimation of actual airspeed unless compensated.

 #### How can I correct for pitch angle effects?
 There are two common approaches:
 1. **Using the known attitude** – By integrating pitch angle data from an IMU, you can adjust the pitot tube reading to estimate true airspeed.
-2. **Using a multi-port airspeed sensor** – The multiple probes or a 5-hole TFPITOT probe can measure both airspeed and roughtly angle of attack, providing more accurate velocity data.
+2. **Using a multi-port airspeed sensor** – The multiple probes or a modified 5-hole TFPITOT probe can measure both airspeed and rough angle of attack, providing more accurate velocity data.

 #### What airspeed range can a pitot tube measure on a quadcopter?
 A pitot probe can generally measure airspeeds starting from a few meters per second.
 For a flight speed under **10 m/s**, the [TFSLOT01 sensor](https://docs.thunderfly.cz/avionics/TFSLOT01/) is recommended for better accuracy.